 How to make sure you have no misconnections

-No guttering fall pipe should be connected to it
+- No fall pipe from the guttering should be connected to it.
+If it is, heavy rain will overload the sewerage system

-Look at the guttering on your house and other buildings.
-Check the connected fall pipes
+- Look at the guttering and fall pipes on your house and other out buildings.

-No other pipes should connect to this system.
+- No other pipes from sinks or appliances should connect to this system.
 Only rainwater should run into it

 The picture above shows a 4 inch main waste water pipe which is typically found at some point on a house.
 The waste water pipes from the bathroom, kitchen and appliances such as washing machines and dishwashers should all be connected to this pipe or pump out into a grate next to it.

-This photo (above) shows a sink waste pipe running into a grate which is right next to the main 4 inch water water pipe.
-This connection should be OK as both pipes are connected underground.
+This photo shows a sink waste pipe running into a grate which is right next to the main 4 inch water water pipe.
+The dishwasher in the kitchen also pumps out through this pipe.
+This connection should be OK as the grate is connected to the sewerage system underground.

 More on misconnections

-I have more information on plumbing misconnections including official diagrams and other photos of good and bad real life cases -
+I have more information on plumbing misconnections including official diagrams, a video and other photos of good and bad real life cases.